fabricioanciaes/fexlguide/docs/characters/allen-snider.md

 !!! quote "2MK/2MP > Soul Force"

-    Both these normals unchained have a gap that can be beaten out by 5f startup moves, Soul Foce will catch these normals and as it super cancels can start [Triple Break Loop](#triple-break-loops)s. `5HP` works as well, sadly `5HP` still whiffs on some characters if they keep blocking while crouched, including Allen himself (Maybe a full list?
+    Both these normals unchained have a gap that can be beaten out by 5f startup moves, Soul Force will catch these normals and as it super cancels can start [Triple Break Loops](#triple-break-loops). `5HP` works as well, sadly `5HP` still whiffs on some characters if they keep blocking while crouched, including Allen himself (Maybe a full list?
 Definitely works on D. Dark.)
 Justice Fist actually works if you feel like being a man and/or being at least -79 if you guess wrong.

 !!! quote "5LK/2LK > 2HP"